Easy Vegan Kale Salad with Crispy Baked Potatoes and Fermented Sauerkraut | Simple Probiotic Kale Nourish Bowls

 Nourish Bowl Recipe

 This recipe includes my absolute favorite homemade salad dressing that I put on EVERYTHING, so I definitely suggest using it on all kinds of salads and nourish bowls.
+Kimchi is also great in this nourish bowl if you like things a little more spicy.
 Enjoy!

 Easy Vegan Kale Salad with Crispy Baked Potatoes and Fermented Sauerkraut